RuiCunhaM/template-netronome-p4/README.md

 A template repository to work with P4 programs on Netronome SmartNICs.
 Mostly a wrapper around `nfp4build` with sensible defaults for `Agilio CX 2x10GbE` SmartNICs.

+For more details on working with P4 for Netronome SmartNICs, check [this guide](https://github.com/RuiCunhaM/netronome-p4-documentation).

 ## Usage

 **This assumes you have the SDK Hosted Toolchain installed locally**